-Most Americans aren’t aware of how to protect themselves from happening a second time, as 1 in 5 victims experience this crime more than once.
+Most Americans aren’t aware of how to protect themselves from this happening a second time, as 1 in 5 victims experience this crime more than once.

 So how can you protect yourself?

-Besides the usual tips of monitoring your credit cards, never sharing personal info with unfamiliar contacts and strong passwords, a virtual private network (VPN) can protect you from hackers in most cases.
+Besides the usual tips of monitoring your credit cards, and never sharing personal info with unfamiliar contacts and strong passwords, a virtual private network (VPN) can protect you from hackers in most cases.

-A VPN may not be able to protect you from clicking on malicious links or installing malware, but it can protect you from a few specific techniques used by hackers.
+A VPN may not be able to protect you from clicking on malicious links or installing malware, but it can save you from a few specific techniques used by hackers.
 It disguises your data traffic online and protects it from external access.

 While connecting to public Wi-Fi on your device, a VPN protects you from cybercriminals who are known to look for others connected to the network.